ooddle

 Strava is built for athletes chasing kudos. ooddle is built for humans chasing balance.

 Strava is the social network for endurance athletes.
 Runners, cyclists, swimmers, and triathletes upload their workouts, see friend activity, and chase segment leaderboards.
 It has done more for endurance community building than any product in the last decade. ooddle is built around a different question: what does the rest of your life need to support whatever training you do?
+The two products have so little overlap that comparing them is really a question about what kind of life you want to support, not which app is better at the same job.

 If your training goes great but your sleep, stress, and nutrition fall apart, you do not get fitter.
 You get fragile.
 Strava measures the workout. ooddle holds the rest.